ailiis/conclusions/README.md

    This stretch always ends the conclusions.
 There is only one exception when _Outlook_ does not end the conclusion:
    If the conclusion has multiple subsections then _Outlook_ may be found in a seperate subsection.

+&#x2753;**Possible patterns of conclusion sections:**&#x2753;
+   - here are my outcomes!:
+     The section starts directly with the _Outlook_ and focuses solely on those.
+     The section may start with _Introduction_ and give informations that make the following conclusions easier to understand.
+   - like abstract/summary:
+     Has every stretch in the section, but only talks about each briefly.
+     Conclusions are ons-two sentences at most and are not more in focus than the other informations.
+     Also it is quite similar to the abstract itself.
+   - lure the reader in: (eig eher ein gedankenmodell, als eine spezielle art ) This type of conclusion typically has a lot of `teasers` and few informations to take home.

 **The flow guides the coding**: During coding, we will expect the next sentence to be either part of the same stretch or the beginning of one possible successor described in the flow.